vortexlab-uclouvain/flups/README.md

 ARCH_FILE=make_arch/my_arch_dependent_file PREFIX=/my/lib/prefix make install
 ```

-:warning: you must **install** the library.
+/!\ you must **install** the library.
 Indeed, we copy some data required by the solver.
 If you wish to keep everything local, simply do not give a prefix and the current directory will be selected.

 **Performance notes**:  To increase the performance of the code, we highly recommend compiling it with _Link Time Optimisation_ (LTO).
 To do that, add the flag ` -flto` to your `CXXFLAGS` and `LDFLAGS` variables.
 In addition, you must ensure that your utility tool to create the library archive can build an archive file that libLTO can use at link time.
 Finally, if you have an architecture which supports LTO, overwrite the `AR` variable in your `make_arch`.